The-Velo-Network/GraphPathPlanning.go/README.md

-# MultiObjectivePathPlay.go
+# GraphPathPlanning.go
-A collection of multi-objective path planning algorithms.
+A collection of single- or multi-objective path planning algorithms.